*Senior Seminar in Political Science and Public Administration

-Culminating experience for graduation with a B.A. in Political Science and BA or BS in Public Administration.
+Culminating experience for graduation with a B.A. in Political Science or Public Administration.
 Requires original research project and final paper.
 Grade of C or higher required.
 Cross-listed as PADM 495.
-Prerequisite: POSC/PADM 390.
+Prerequisite: POSC/PADM 395.

 Prerequisite(s) / Corequisite(s):